likhitha-2006/likhitha-2006/README.md

-🔋 Wireless Charger Prototype – Designed a concept to charge phones using sound & heat energy
+🔋 Wireless Charger Prototype(ongoing) – Designed a concept to charge phones using sound & heat energy